In this tutorial, I'm gonna' show you one of the fastest and easiest ways I have used to diagnose bad fuel injectors on Nissan vehicles.

 Now, in case your car cranks but doesn't start, doing a fuel injector resistance test probably won't help you.
 If this is your situation, take a look at this section of this tutorial: My Nissan Doesn't Start.

 You'll be using the illustration above to know what fuel injector belongs to what engine cylinder.

 OK, this is what you need to do:

-To get started, you need to disconnect all 4 Fuel Injectors from their electrical connectors.
+Disconnect all 4 fuel injectors from their electrical connectors.

-Once all of the Fuel Injectors are disconnected, test the resistance of each one with your Multimeter in Ohms mode.
-You'll do this by probing the male spade terminals inside the Fuel Injector with the Multimeter’s Test Leads.
+Test the resistance of each one with your multimeter in Ohms mode.
+You'll do this by probing the male spade terminals inside the fuel injector with the multimeter's test leads.

 Write down the Ohms number (value) that your multimeter registered on a piece of paper.
 Use the illustration above to write down the cylinder number this reading belongs to).